Teyras/MT/text/chapters/050_evaluation_system.md

 is a responsibility of the broker to select an appropriate worker.

 While this provides a great deal of flexibility, it also presents a challenge in efficient scheduling of evaluation jobs.
-Currently, the broker maintans a separate queue of pending jobs for each worker and incoming jobs are assigned to these queues in a simple round-robin fashion.
+Currently, the broker maintains a separate queue of pending jobs for each worker and incoming jobs are assigned to these queues in a simple round-robin fashion.